Use your keyboard arrow keys to navigate

 City Library distributes a Library Use and Outcomes survey to its membership database once per year.
 The survey is sent via email and asks members questions regarding; library awareness, learning, and application; outcomes; open text questions; and user demographics.
 This is a PLEN methodology and the resulting data aligns with the project's big dataset.

-The Library also used Culture Counts to create and distribute event surveys throughout the year.
+The Libraries have also used Culture Counts to create and distribute event surveys throughout the year.
 In total, 7,765 responses were collected from public attendees via online and display surveys.

 Library Use and Outcomes Survey (PLEN)